cwolfordmc/Cribldocker/README.md

 Copy yaml script to your system with Docker & Docker Compose Installed

-docker compose up -d --scale workers=<How Many workers do you want>
+docker compose up -d --scale workers=Int of for number of workers